PassbackAI

 One boolean per origin: whether you've clicked ✕ on the toast on this site.
 If you have, the toast stays quiet on that site for the rest of your browser session, then forgets.
 That's the entire persistent state of the extension.

 We don't store: your copied text, your refined prompts, your annotations, your IP address, your browsing history, your tab state, your account (because there is no account), or which LLMs you use most.
-None of that touches a server because there is no server.
+In the review tool, none of that touches a server.
 Vercel Analytics does aggregate page-view frequency and usage counts — cookieless, no fingerprinting — but those numbers are never tied to you or your content.
+(The server-side features — document routing and private-link sharing — are opt-in and only ever receive the document you choose to send: routing keeps a copy we can read; a private link keeps only ciphertext, its key never leaving your link.
+Never the rest of this list.)

 What would have to change for PassbackAI to start collecting data on you